mycir/kodi-classical/readme.md

 <br/><br/>
 ## playlist-recomposer

-Code in review.

-<strike><b>playlist-recomposer</b> generates .pls playlists from other playlists, where broadcast details may include works numbered according to the following catalogues:
+[**playlist-recomposer**](./playlist-recomposer/playlist-recomposer.py) generates .pls playlists from other playlists, where broadcast details may include works numbered according to the following catalogues:

 ```bash
 Opus Numbers